 "Internal bleeding."
 Dean mutters, brain firing into action as he checks over Sam's body, seeing the same spread of colour moving out from the handprint which was now nearly black.
 "Shit Sammy...you're bleeding inside."

 Sam doesn't answer, just moans and mumbles something sounding like Dean in pained grunts and pants.

 "Sammy?
 Did you hear me?
 You need help.
 Now."
 Dean growls, pushing to stand up and reaching to grab Sam under the arms again.

 "M'fine...Dean..."
 Sam gasps, clenching his teeth and grunting, his eyes squeezed tightly shut when Dean tugs and he's dragged, half lifted and then pulled over the front seat, his back leant over Dean's thighs as he's tilted up.

-Streaks of green and brown blur as they pass the trees and the light filters through and when did morning happen?
+Streaks of green and brown blur as they pass the trees and the street light filters through the impala and when did morning happen?

 "Sammy, just hold on...okay?"